mostafa-ml/Task-Reminder-App/README.md

 3. **Configure Database Connection in `deal_with_db.py`**
    - Open the `deal_with_db.py` file in a text editor or IDE.
-   - Update the `username` and `password` variables with your MySQL credentials:
+   - Update the `user` and `password` variables with your MySQL credentials:
      ```python
      db_config = {
          "host": "localhost",